Minden: Public services and establishments

-The administration offices of the district of Minden-Lübbecke are located in the Kreishaus (district building), and a section of the regional administration that deals with water affairs is still located in Minden.
+The administration offices of the district of Minden-Lübbecke are in the Kreishaus (district building) near to the water affairs section of Detmold, its town presence.

 The Minden Holding, a company in hands of the towns of Minden and Hameln, manages the supply with gas, electricity, and water with its subsidiary firms Mindener Stadtwerke and Mindener Wasser; the waste disposal is done by the Städtische Betriebe Minden (municipal enterprises).

 The 864 bed hospital Johannes-Wesling-Klinikum is one of four sites of the "Mühlenkreiskliniken" hospital-complex serving the district of Minden-Lübbecke.
 The new hospital building was completed in 2008 and is located in the southern town-quarter of Minden-Häverstädt.

-Minden is site of a Centre of justice containing one of the seven Administrative courts for North Rhine-Westphalia with competence for the whole administrative region of Detmold, the Labour court (Arbeitsgericht) for controversies in employee-employer relationship in the district Minden-Lübbecke, and one of the three Local courts (Amtsgericht) for criminal and civil cases in the district of Minden-Lübbecke.
+Minden's Centre of Justice houses seven discrete Administrative courts for North Rhine-Westphalia with competence for the whole administrative region of Detmold, the Labour court (Arbeitsgericht) for controversies in employee-employer relationship in the district Minden-Lübbecke, and one of the three Local courts (Amtsgericht) for criminal and civil cases in the district of Minden-Lübbecke.

-Minden is base of a German-British pioneer battalion (Deutsch/Britisches Pionierbrückenbataillon 130) with location in the Herzog-von-Braunschweig-Kaserne (Duke of Brunswick barracks) at the western town frontier.
+Minden is base of a German-British pioneer battalion (Deutsch/Britisches Pionierbrückenbataillon 130) in the Herzog-von-Braunschweig-Kaserne (Duke of Brunswick barracks) at the western town frontier.

 Education

 The town provides all types of general-educating school.
-At present time (2022) there are eleven elementary schools (age 6 to 10), three secondary schools (age 10 to 16), and five secondary schools with upper-level education (age 10 to 19, ending with the university entrance exam (Abitur), two of them as comprehensive schools and the other three of type "gymnasium", a Freie Waldorfschule (age 6 to 18) and furthermore two vocational colleges.
-The Weser-Kolleg offered adult people a "second way of education" to get the Abitur, that provides access to university education.
+At present time (2024) there are eleven elementary schools (age 6 to 10), four secondary schools (age 10 to 16), and five secondary schools with upper-level education (age 10 to 19, ending with the university entrance exam (Abitur), two of them as comprehensive schools and the other three of type "gymnasium", a Freie Waldorfschule (age 6 to 18) and furthermore two vocational colleges.
+The Weser-Kolleg offers adult people, already trained for practical occupation, a "second way of education" to get the Abitur, that provides access to university education.